aleen42/PersonalWiki/Programming/JavaScript/async_programming/async_programming.md

         });
     }
     ```
-2. call these functions with passing a callback function:
+2. call it by passing a callback function to handle the returned result:
     ```js
     loadAvatrImage(1, function (img) {
         var image = img;